 1.1) Global Options

-Widget Caching (Premium): You can reduce the number of SQL queries by enabling this option.
+- Widget Caching (Premium): This option reduces the number of SQL queries.

-Preload: You can create a cached website version automatically by allowing the preload option.
+- Preload: You can automatically create a cached website version by enabling the preload option.

-New Post: Clear cache when a new post is published.
+- New Post: Clear cache when a new post is published.
 You do not need to enable this option if you publish a few articles a week.
-Otherwise, if you are publishing multiple articles a day, enable this.
+Otherwise, if you are publishing multiple articles a day, allow this.

 1.2) Mobile Optimization